UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 - Detect current location of customer at checkout (Automatically or on click of a button) [FREE]
 - Allow customers to pick their exact location using Google Maps [FREE]
 - Autofill checkout fields with information pulled from Google Maps [FREE]
+- Store Location Selector - Create multiple store locations and allow customers to choose the one they'd like to order from.
 - Show/Hide Map based on Shipping Method [FREE]
 - Show/Hide Map based on Shipping Class [FREE]
 - Show Map based on Coupon Code [FREE]